grahamannett/deepre/README.md

 - https://huggingface.co/blog/open-deep-research

 # Notes / TODO
+- If using Ollama, the models context length is likely to be the default for many model (2048).
+To extend the model to longer context which is necessary for various parts of this system to work.
+There is a simple helper script to extend the model in `deepre/utils/ollama_helper.py` and eventually that should be moved into a check done automatically that runs before the model is loaded.
 - Using the `result_type` argument of `run`/`agent` doesnt seem to work when trying to cast the result for the models used.
 Should ideally be fixed but no obvious ways I've tried have worked.
 - Should move the tool usage and delegation to [agent delegation](https://ai.pydantic.dev/multi-agent-applications/#agent-delegation)